-The intestine and kidneys function normally, aside from the problem transporting amino acids, and the effects of the disease occur mainly in the brain and skin.
+The intestines and kidneys function normally, aside from the problem transporting amino acids, and the effects of the disease occur mainly in the brain and skin.
 Although the disorder is present at birth, symptoms of Hartnup disease may begin in infancy or childhood, but sometimes they begin as late as early adulthood.
 Symptoms may be triggered by sunlight, fever, drugs, or emotional or physical stress.

-People with Hartnup disease can reduce the number and severity of attacks by maintaining good nutrition and eating enough protein and supplementing their diet with niacinamide or niacin (a B-complex vitamin very similar to niacinamide).
-People may take nicotinamide to treat attacks.
+People with Hartnup disease can reduce the number and severity of attacks by maintaining good nutrition and eating enough protein and supplementing their diet with niacinamide or niacin Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in developed countries.
+Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin), and vitamin B6.
+A distinctive... read more (a B-complex vitamin very similar to niacinamide).

 People who have Hartnup disease also should avoid sun exposure as well as antibiotics that contain sulfonamides.